EleutherAI/website/content-blog/mad_research_update.md

  - Achieving uniformly high classification accuracy is difficult.
 This may be partly attriutable to the distribution shift between training and test sets
  - We compared methods based on model activations and attribution patching.
 Activation based methods offered the highest classification accuracy, though some methods based on attribution patchings were less sensitive to layer choice
  - Combining activations and effects estimated from attribution patching did not significantly improve detection accuracy
+ - Visualisations suggest that attribution patching may benefit from more sophisticated scoring methods
  - Activation based anomaly detection can also detect adversarial examples in non-robust vision models but not in robust models
  - Attribution based anomaly detection can detect adversarial examples in robust image models at a rate slightly above chance